intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Acknowledgments

 The authors would like to thank everyone at the IETF, the IAB, and our day jobs for interesting thoughts and proposals in this space.
+Fragments of this document were also in
+{{I-D.arkko-path-signals-information}} that was published earlier.